onzfonz/comp227/src/content/3/en/part3c.md

 Moreover, most modern services where you deploy your application support some form of logging system that you can use to check these logs.
 As mentioned, Heroku is one.

-Every time you're working on a project with a backend, <i>it is critical to keep an eye on the console output of the backend</i>.
+Every time you're working on a project with a backend, **it is critical to keep an eye on the console output of the backend**.
 If you are working on a small screen, it is enough to just see a tiny slice of the output in the background.
 Any error messages will catch your attention even when the console is far back in the background: